arcendian/neovim-lua-config/README.md

 ## File structure

-This is the current structure of my neovim directory (eliding non-config files).
-The configuration for the plugins installed is in the `cfg` directory under `lua` with their respective `<plugin>/init.lua`.
+This is the structure of my neovim directory (eliding non-config files).
+The configuration for the plugins installed is in the `cfg` directory under `lua` with their respective `<plugin>/init.lua` files.
 Most of the plugins are _plug and play_ and the configurations copied from their wikis.

 ```text
 📂$HOME/.config/nvim